BenHals/AirStream/README.md

 ## Instructions To Run

 ### Data Formatting
-1. Each data set should be in a folder inside `RawData`, with the name of the folder being the unique ID of the data set, `dataname`.
+1. Each data set should be in a folder inside `RawData`, with the name of the folder being the unique ID of the data set, `$dataname$`.
- - This folder should contain a csv file named `dataname_full.csv`.
+ - This folder should contain a csv file named `$dataname$_full.csv`.
 The first column in this file should be a datetime, then a column for each sensor (feature) then a column for each auxiliary feature (used for evaluating relationship to weather, not for testing/training or deployment).
  - An example is shown in the `TestData` folder, and a jupyter notebook used to construct the file is given as `process_data_template.ipynb`.

-2. Run
+### Running Evaluation
+2. Run `conduct_experiment.py`.
+Settings shown in code as arguments.
+Instructions updated soon...